-Tip* Because the outer layer is thicker, I highly suggest scooping out the inside into a bowl.
-Then chop up the outer mozzarella shell, very finely, and then add it back to the burrata.
-Then you can scoop one big creamy pile in the center of the roasted veggies!
+Tip* Because the outer layer of burrata is thicker, I suggest scooping the inside (creamy part) into a bowl.
+Then mince up the outer "shell" and mix it all together.
+This will allow you to scoop one big creamy pile in the center of your roasted peppers.

-Oh and since this is my first recipe that cannot actually be picked up with your fingers, I think the best way to serve this is with a large fork on the side and a super, duper crusty bread!
+The best way to serve your burrata appetizer is with a large fork on the side and slices of super crusty bread!
+A French baguette would work well!
+Nothing too soft.

 Something as simple as a fresh baguette can take this dish to another level so make sure you look for one!Tip!
 Purchase a bottle of balsamic glaze from the store and drizzle it over top of the dish.
 It will add a sweet acidity to the dish.
 Plus it makes for a beautiful presentation.

 My FAVORITE thing about this appetizer is that it does not need to be served warm.
 In fact, straight outta the fridge is best!

 So I suggest making it a day or two in advance and letting the flavors meld together in the fridge as it chills.